Course Length - 210 hrs

 Aerie offers condensed courses which may be completed in 4 weeks and others which take place during evenings and weekends over the course of several months.
 Review the schedule for our various WEMT courses on our course calendar.

 - EMT - lasts 2 years (dependent upon successful completion of online exam administered by NREMT and additional $80 fee)

 - WEMT – lasts 2 years

 - National Registry EMT – lasts 2 years (dependent upon successful completion of online exam administered by NREMT)

-- American Heart Association Healthcare Provider CPR 2-years
+- American Heart Association Healthcare Provider CPR - lasts 2 years

-- University of Montana credits - (optional; additional $135 registration fee; Department of Integrative Physiology and Athletic Training, ECP 331, 3 credits
+- University of Montana credits - (optional; additional $135 registration fee; Department of Integrative Physiology and Athletic Training, ECP 331, 3 credits)

-Aerie's 200+ hour Wilderness Emergency Medical Technician courses are unique in the industry.
+Aerie's Wilderness Emergency Medical Technician (W-EMT) courses are unique in the industry.
 The differences are due to the experience of our instructors and the focus and realism of our scenarios.
-Our MD/ Paramedic/ RN/ EMT instructors not only bring years of professional medical experience to their lectures, but they are also leaders in the outdoor and risk management fields, ensuring that the information they give is practical and appropriate, providing students with skills and information that they truly need.
-Aerie students participate in days of intense wilderness rescue scenarios.
-They may work with search and rescue teams on overnight simulated rescues.
+Our MD/ Paramedic/ RN/ EMT instructors not only bring years of professional medical experience to their lectures, but they are also leaders in the outdoor and risk management fields, ensuring the information they provide is practical and appropriate so students gain skills and information they truly need.
+WEMT students participate in days of intense urban and wilderness rescue scenarios.
+They work on overnight simulated rescues, often with search and rescue teams.
 In many cases, they learn anatomy and physiology in a human cadaver lab and participate in vehicle extrication practice with professional firefighters.
-Students spend 10 hours in an emergency department to complete their clinical experience.
+Students spend 12 hours in a hospital emergency department to complete their clinical experience.
 Aerie provides the highest quality, most comprehensive wilderness EMT training available.

 We encourage you to look through our website, read our Director's Message, and call or write our office if you have other questions.